Best Green Travel Tips

 Packing light is an eco-friendly and economic decision for many travelers.
-It saves weight if you are flying, and provides an opportunity for taking local forms of transportation like buses or trains instead of relying on a taxi.
-Plus, you’ll get to skip checked baggage fees on flights!
+It saves weight if you are flying.
+Plus, you’ll have the freedom to take local forms of transportation like buses or trains instead of relying on taxis.
+Plus, you’ll get to skip checked baggage lines and save on fees on flights!

 3. Pack Your Reusables

 Another part of packing is making room for reusables like a water bottle, coffee/tea mug, a shopping bag, or even cutlery.
 Since you may not have access to a kitchen, especially on travel days, you’ll inevitably eat out once or twice, or at least need to get some water.

 Cut down on single-use items by investing in some durable reusables.
 You’ll be able to enjoy using these both during and after your vacation.
 Again, you may be able to find some of these items at local thrift shops.
 If you choose to buy some reusable goods, support companies with ethical business practices.

 If you can, remember to pack at least one shopping bag.
 Shopping at markets during your vacation gives you a chance to better immerse yourself in the local culture, helps you save money, and provides a fun morning activity.

 As we’ve already mentioned, not traveling at all is the most eco-friendly option, but we’re not going to ask you to do that.
 In 2020 especially, traveling locally has become far more popular due to COVID-19.